 Top 10 Things to do in Iceland

 Secondly, plan plenty of daytime activities.
-The northern lights can’t be guaranteed – but if you’re unlucky with the aurora, you can still have a great holiday in Iceland; filling your days with everything from whale watching and superjeep safaris to snowmobiling and horse riding.
+The northern lights can’t be guaranteed – if this is the case, you can still have a great holiday in Iceland!
+Fill your days with everything from whale watching and superjeep safaris to snowmobiling and horse riding.

 Holiday idea: Northern Lights Special